Unsure whether you should operate through an umbrella company or a limited company?

 You can then use succession planning to determine your ongoing level of involvement with the business in the future.

+Still unsure which is the best option for you?
 Give Umbrella Tracker a call today

 At Umbrella Tracker, we provide a UK comparison service that allows you to explore thousands of handpicked umbrella companies.